stackgenhq/homebrew-stackgen/README.md

-# AppCd Homebrew Installation
+# appCD Homebrew Installation

-This guide will walk you through the steps to install AppCd using Homebrew.
+This guide will walk you through the steps to install appCD using Homebrew.

 ## Prerequisites